 - 3.4.3 The list of designated persons is set out below.
-Any requests for amendments to the lists must be sent to the Monitoring Officer. - 3.4.4 The designated persons for Bolsover and North East Derbyshire District Councils are as follows:
+Any requests for amendments to the lists must be sent to the Monitoring Officer. - 3.4.4 The designated persons for Bolsover District Council are as follows:

-Joint Chief Executive Officer - Dan Swaine (01246 242401/217155)

-Joint Strategic Director - Lee Hickin (01246 217218)

-Joint Strategic Director - Karen Hanson (01246 217053)
+Strategic Director - Grant Galloway (01246 242223) Strategic Director & Head of Paid Service - Karen Hanson (01246 217053) Assistant Director - Finance - Theresa Fletcher (01246 242458)

-Joint Head of Finance and Resources - Dawn Clarke(01246 217658)

 - 3.4.5 Schedule 2 of statutory instrument No 480 (2010) prescribes the rank or position of designated person for the purposes of Section 25(2) of RIPA (access to communications data).
 For Local Authorities they prescribe a "Director, Head of Service, Service Manager or equivalent". - 3.4.6 The Monitoring Officer designates which officers can be designated persons.
 Only these officers can authorise the acquisition and disclosure of Communications data.
 All authorisations must follow the procedures set out in the Policy.
 Designated persons are responsible for ensuring that they have received RIPA training prior to authorising RIPA activity.
-When applying for or authorising RIPA activity under the Policy, officers must also take into account the corporate training and any other guidance issued from time to time by the Monitoring Officer.

-3.5 Single Point of Contact (SPoC)
+When applying for or authorising RIPA activity under the Policy, officers must also take into account the corporate training and any other quidance issued from time to time by the Monitoring Officer. - 3.5 Authorisation of Acquisition and Disclosure of Communications Data - 3.5.1 Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice. - 3.5.2 RIPA applies to all acquisition and disclosure of communications data whether by Council employees or external agencies engaged by the Council.
+Authorisations or notices in relation to communications data should be referred to NAFN. - 3.5.3 The rules on the granting of authorisations for the acquisition of communications data are slightly different from directed surveillance and CHIS authorisations and involve three roles within the Council.
+The roles are:- - Applicant - Designated Person - Single Point of Contact